-Requirements for Applicants – All students who receive a grant will be asked to report back on their experience, and its benefits for their study or practice.
+- All students who receive a grant for any event will be required to report back on their experience and its benefits for their study or practice.

 The Process – A grant-making committee will oversee the disbursal of grants through an open and transparent process based on the principle of fairness and in line with priorities agreed by the Vision Board and the International Board.

 How to Apply – If you are interested in applying for a Study & Practice Grant please complete this application form.